All Episodes

 And they're looking for the missing link out there.

-The evolution crowd, they think we were originally apes.
+They think we were originally apes.

-I've always had if we were the original apes, then how come Harambi is still an ape, and how come he didn't become one of us?
+I've always had, if we were the original apes, then how come Harambi is still an ape, and how come he didn't become one of us?

 Your question is absurd.